 To sign in to Games for Windows Live, you must have the latest update to the program installed.
 To resolve this issue, download and install the latest Games for Windows Live setup files.

 Note Microsoft scanned this file for viruses.
-Microsoft used the most current virus-detection software that was available on the date that the file was posted.
+Microsoft used the most current virus-detection software available on the posted date of the file.
 The file is stored on security-enhanced servers that help prevent any unauthorized changes to the file.

-For information about a specific error message that occurred during sign-in, see Troubleshoot Xbox Live sign-in problems.
+For information about a specific error message that occurred during sign-in, see Games for Windows Live connection error.

-To connect to the Games for Windows Live service as easily as possible, we recommend that you use a router that is on the Windows Compatible Hardware list.
+To connect to the Games for Windows Live service as easily as possible, we recommend that you use a router on the Windows Compatible Hardware list.
 To check, visit the Compatibility Center.

-Note If your router isn’t on the list, the router may be incompatible with Games for Windows Live.
+Note If your router isn’t on the list, it may be incompatible with Games for Windows Live.

-UPnP must be enabled for you to connect to Live.
-UPnP IGD (Internet Gateway Device) protocols are supported by most available routers and firewalls.
-However, these settings aren't always enabled by default.
-For help, see your router's owner's manual or the Help files, or contact your network administrator.
+You must enable UPnP for you to connect to Live.
+Most available routers and firewalls support UPnP IGD (Internet Gateway Device) protocols.
+However, by default, the router will not enable these settings.
+See your router owner's manual or the Help files for help, or contact your network administrator.

 Commercial firewalls, such as those at universities, libraries, and corporations, do not typically support UPnP IGD specifications.
 Gamers who try to play from school or from a dorm room may be unable to connect to Live.
 If this is the case, contact the IT Administration office to see whether they can enable Live for the network.